 3. I have color-treated hair.
 I go to an “organic salon” in the area for hair color services.
 Are the hair dye options at this salon perfect?
 No. But I feel better about the ingredients, and the lack of certain ingredients.
 The products listed below have worked well for my color-treated hair.

 4. If you have very long hair you may want to try shampooing your hair in two sections.
 This was a suggestion from my hair stylist/colorist.
 I find that I’m able to reach all my hairs (and I have a lot of them) this way, ensuring the shampoo works as it should.

 5. The options on my list receive the “seal of approval” from both the EWG website and/or the Think Dirty App.
 If you’d like to learn more about ingredients to avoid and how to read an ingredient list, visit this post.
 And if you’d like to learn more about using the Think Dirty App or the EWG site to find non-toxic products, visit this post.

 Switching to Natural ProductsShampoo and Conditioner

 True Botanicals is known for making non-toxic products that work.
 True Botanicals makes one shampoo and one conditioner for all hair types.
 As with every True Botanicals product, the shampoo and conditioner smell amazing (a subtle, natural scent).
 The light weight formula cleans and hydrates hair without weighing it down.
+This is the shampoo and conditioner I use on a regular basis (BeautyCounter is my second choice).
+I wash my hair every 2-3 days, which helps bring down the overall cost–stretching the product even longer.
+In between washes, I use a dry shampoo from Innersense (mentioned later in this post).
 Price: $34 for 8 fluid ounces

 True Botanicals offers samples, for free!
 Okay, you have to pay for shipping (something like $3).
 Just click on samples under the product tab on their website and then select shampoo and conditioner.